Symetric and asymetric Breathing

 When we are in a state of mild activity our inhaling and exhaling duration is about the same.
 When we are excited or when we use our muscles intensively (like in “fight or flight”) the duration of inhaling gets longer than the duration of the exhaling.

-When we are very relaxed, no danger or threats (like “rest and digest”) the duration of the exhaling is longer that the duration of the inhaling.
+When we are very relaxed, no danger or threats (like “rest & digest”) the duration of the exhaling is longer that the duration of the inhaling.

-Breathing exercises that stimulate are asymmetric breathing, where the duration of the inhale, is longer than the duration of the exhale.
+Breathing that stimulates is asymmetric breathing, where the duration of the inhale, is longer than the duration of the exhale.

-Breathing exercises that calm us are asymmetric breathing where the duration of the exhale, is longer than the duration of the inhale.
+Breathing that relaxes is asymmetric breathing, where the duration of the exhale, is longer than the duration of the inhale.

 Our body interprets longer exhaling duration compared to inhaling duration, as a signal that there is no danger around.
 We can use asymmetric breathing to calm down and relax.
 It is individual and the best way to go about it, is to experiment.

-The rhythm that I found to be very relaxing for me is 2_4.
-Inhaling using 2 stage breathing, abdomen 1 and then lungs 1 (in total inhaling 2), no retention….
-And then exhaling through the nose.
+A breathing rhythm that is very relaxing is 2_4.
+Inhaling using a 2-beat inhale, abdomen 1 and then lungs 1 (in total inhaling 2), no retention….
+And then exhaling with a 4-beat exhale.
 Lungs 2 then abdomen 2 (in total exhaling 4).

 4 _ 7_ 8